Oskar879/Oskar879/README.md

-## Hello traveler ,I'm Oskar Mölsä 😎
+## Hello traveler, I'm Oskar Mölsä 😎

 I'm conscientious web developer from Finland.
 I like to develop security systems and create applications and websites.